PacificBiosciences/pb-StarPhase/docs/user_guide.md

 ```

 ## Structural variant diplotyping
-Starting with v1.3.0, pb-StarPhase includes support for structural variants provided from an external program.
+pb-StarPhase includes support for structural variants provided from an external program.
 To enable structural variants (SVs), an additional VCF file must be provided using the `--sv-vcf` parameter:

 ```bash